maryi/CSCW-Project/Project report/ReportDocument.md

 ### 1. Strategy and Methods

-Match maker app is a recommendation system that intent to bring closer users with collaborative tools.
+MatchMaker Application is a recommendation system that intends to bring closer users with collaborative tools.
 In particular, the application allows any user to describe the type of collaborative work to be done and our application suggests the appropriate tools.
 This function is identified as the first user requirement: *UR1: Searching for an application*.
-Additionally, Match Maker app allows users to register collaborative computer-based tools in the system database, as a mechanism to help populate the recommendation system.
+Additionally, MatchMaker Application allows users to register collaborative computer-based tools in the system database, as a mechanism to help populate the recommendation system.
 Similarly, this function is identified as the second user requirement: *UR2: Registering an application*.
 Figure # and # show a preliminary interface mockup for UR1 and UR2 respectively.

 | <img src="https://raw.githubusercontent.com/maryi/CSCW-Project/master/Images/Find%20app1.3.png" width="300">                 |
 |--------------------------------------------------------|